 Flagler College will award AICE transfer credit for examination scores of A, B, C, D, and E. Scores of D and E will not satisfy general education, major, and/or minor course requirements.
 Students are required to forward official AICE examination results to the Office of the Registrar for evaluation.
 Students should consult with the Office of the Registrar to determine the amount of credit to be granted for AICE examinations once the official score report is received.Back To Top

-Applicants who are still in high school, but are taking dual-enrollment courses, should still apply as a freshman student when considering the college application.
+Applicants who are still in high school, but are taking dual-enrollment courses, should still apply as a first year student when considering the college application.

 The College may accept a limited number of students who have completed three years of secondary school and wish to enter college prior to graduation.
 A candidate for early admission must have at least 13 units and superior grades in college preparatory subjects.
 In addition, the candidate must submit superior scores from either the SAT or the ACT.
 The letters of recommendation should attest to the candidate’s character, emotional and social maturity, and readiness for college-level work.
 Students applying for early admission should understand that the aforementioned factors represent minimum requirements.
 Admission to Flagler after only three years of secondary school is generally discouraged and highly competitive.
 Arrangements for the awarding of a high school diploma are the student’s responsibility.Back To Top